Chronic Abdominal Pain and Recurrent Abdominal Pain

 Interpretation of findings

-The Rome IV criteria are consensus guidelines that provide a framework for diagnosing functional gastrointestinal disorders, including irritable bowel syndrome (2).
+The Rome IV criteria are consensus guidelines that provide a framework for diagnosing disorders of the gut-brain interaction, including irritable bowel syndrome (2).
 According to these criteria, irritable bowel syndrome is defined as the presence of abdominal pain for at least 1 day/week in the last 3 months along with at least 2 of the following:

 • Pain is related to defecation.